I. The proposal is Exempt from IRB review if all aspects of it fall within one or more of the following categories:

 G. Subject's privacy is adequately protected and data is maintained confidentially (when appropriate).

-A. Genetic research and bloody/body tissue research have additional constraints--ask Chair or Grants and Contracts director.
+A. If genetic research and bloody/body tissue research have additional constraints, please consult the IRB Chair or the Director of Grants and Contracts.

-B. Should IRB require reports from researcher and review the project more frequently than once a year?
-If yes, why and at what intervals?
+B. In some instances (for example, projects involving particularly sensitive research), the IRB may require periodic reports from the researcher and may review the project more frequently than once a year.

 C. The College employs the Department of Health and Human Services human subjects regulations.
 Proposals submitted to agencies other than HHS may require that different or additional human subjects regulations be applied to the research in accordance with that agency's guidelines.
-If such a proposal is being reviewed, you will be alerted to obtain other agency guidelines from the Grants and Contracts Office.
+If such a proposal is being reviewed, you will be alerted to obtain other agency guidelines from the Office of Grants and Contracts.